 As discussed above, a major problem of previous approaches is the high complexity of the output or at least of intermediate stages.
-The scheme presented in this paper proposes an initial sweeping phase (Section II), which accumulates only the necessary information in a compressed voxelization $\mathcal{V}0$ .
-The subsequent meshing phase (Section III) applies a carefully modified Delaunay refinement [4] and provides a non-uniform mesh $\mathcal{M}$ that conservatively approximates $\mathcal{V}0$ while simultaneously bounding the one-sided Hausdorff distance of $\mathcal{M}$ to $\mathcal{V}0$ .
-The resulting mesh is of remarkably low complexity as it nicely adapts to the local complexity of the swept volume boundary as shown in Figure 1.
+The scheme presented in this paper proposes an initial sweeping phase (Section II), which accumulates only the necessary information in a compressed voxelization $V_0$ .
+For the subsequent meshing phase (Section III) we modified Delaunay refinement [5] to generate a non-uniform mesh $\mathcal{M}$ that conservatively approximates $V_0$ .
+Simultaneously, bounds on the one-sided Hausdorff distance from $\mathcal{M}$ to $V_0$ are withheld.
+The resulting mesh is of remarkably low complexity as it nicely adapts to the local complexity of the swept volume boundary.

-Section IV presents detailed benchmarks including highly complex data sets and compares a multi-core and GPU based versions of our implementation.
+Section IV presents detailed benchmarks including data sets of high complexity and compares a multi-core and GPU based versions of our implementation.
 The paper closes with conclusions and a discussion on further work.